Kleberstoff/TS-Plugins-API-21/README.md

 <p size="12">
 Disclaimer! <br><br>

 Most of these Plugins are not mine, I simply updated them to the latest API Version from Teamspeak.
-So I won't guarantee that those work or<br> are in anyway decent commenteed or efficient.<br><br>
+So I won't guarantee that those work or are in anyway decent commenteed or efficient.<br><br>

 Disclamer End. <br><br>